XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

 <!-- MULTICODE_BLOCK_END -->

+(On Mainnet, Testnet, and Devnet, no you)

+**Warning:** Do not use the `[features]` stanza when connecting to Mainnet or Testnet.
+Forcefully enabling different features than the rest of the network could cause your server to diverge from the network.

 **Note:** The IP addresses in these examples are for public servers, and may change periodically.
 If you get no response, look up the IP address of a [public server][public servers], for example using the `dig` command.